Loire Valley Castles: Guided Visits and Sightseeing Tours

 If you’re going to Paris there’s one thing you shouldn’t pass up: visiting the Loire Valley Castles.
 Just a few hours away from the French capital, these prestigious French Renaissance edifices are vestiges of an era when aristocrats showed off their wealth and the Kings of France gave their backing to architectural novelties.
-Departure from Paris, PARISCityVISION proposes numerous single-day and multiple-day tours and guided visits of the Loire Valley.
-Here tourists can admire these beautiful, historic edifices and discover the region’s breathtaking landscape registered as a UNESCO World Heritage Site.
+Yet, one feels far from the city there, enjoying tourism out in the countryside, in the heart of a unique domain.

-With your tickets, you'll be able to visit the chateaux in total liberty and with priority access; in other words, no need to wait in line.
-A real advantage considering the 5 million visitors per year!
+With your tickets, you'll be able to visit the chateaux in complete freedom and with priority access; in other words, no need to wait in line.
+A real advantage considering the 5 million visitors every year!

 Multiple-day excursions are a great way to discover a wide variety of tourist sites and to appreciate each chateau’s distinctive features (architecture, hunting grounds, landscaped gardens, banks of the Cher River, etc.).
 Multiple day trips to the Loire Valley are another fantastic option to make the most of your comings and goings while spending the night in a comfortable 3-star hotel.

 To get a taste of everything the region has to offer, take advantage of your visit and enjoy a Loire Valley wine tasting?
 You can even book your tickets at the best price on the date of your choice, for small groups or private minibus and combine an initiation to oenology with guided visits of the Chenonceau and Chambord chateaux.